phagenlocher/Flask-Article/README.md

-# Flask-Article
+# Light-CMS

 ## What does it do?

-**Flask-Article** is a microscopic library to load scripts in an easy-to-use format in order to create articles or blog-posts without using a database.
-Even though it creates html code that is independent of *Flask* it is made to be used with it!
+**Light-CMS** is a minimalistic Flat-File-CMS capable of loading scripts in an easy-to-use format in order to create articles or blog-posts without using a database.
+It renders HTML-templates with Jinja2.
+The produced HTML code can be used with *Flask*, *Tornado* or something similar.

 ## Usage

-By default, Flask-Article uses the directory **/scripts** to load the scripts for inserting the content into a HTML-template.
+By default, Light-CMS uses the directory **/scripts** to load the scripts for inserting the content into a HTML-template.

 The functions use the dict-datatype to return the parsed contents.
 For usual usage you should use the ScriptLoader: